0xRiz0/2025-04-eggstravaganza/audit/Report.md

 # Findings
 ## High
-### [H-1] Spoofed Depositor via depositEgg() Function
+### [H-1] Spoofed Depositor via depositEgg()

-**Summary:** The `EggVault` contract's `depositEgg` function allows any external user to falsely claim authorship of a deposited NFT, introducing a critical logic flaw.
-While the function verifies that the token has been transferred to the vault, it does not securely associate the depositor with the actual sender, allowing for spoofing and front-running attacks.
+**Summary:** The `EggVault` contract allows arbitrary users to register themselves as depositors of NFTs by calling the public `depositEgg(uint256 tokenId, address depositor)` function.
+Since this function does not enforce that the depositor is the actual sender of the NFT, it is vulnerable to spoofing and front-running.

-**Vulnerability Details:** The vault contract previously relied on a public `depositEgg(uint256 tokenId, address depositor)` function (or a simplified version using `msg.sender`) to track deposits.
-However, this introduces two core issues:

-- **Spoofing**: Anyone can call the function and falsely claim to be the depositor.
-- **Front-running**: A malicious actor can observe a legitimate transfer to the vault and front-run the `depositEgg` call to register themselves as the depositor.

-The vault assumes that whoever calls `depositEgg` is the rightful depositor, which breaks the integrity of the ownership model and enables unauthorized users to later withdraw NFTs they do not own.
+**Vulnerability Details:** The vault assumes that whoever calls `depositEgg()` is the legitimate depositor.
+In practice, anyone can call this function and register any address as the depositor, even after someone else has already transferred the NFT to the vault.
+This breaks the trust model of deposit and ownership.

 **Impact:**

-- An attacker can claim ownership over NFTs they do not own or transfer.
+- Anyone can register themselves as depositor and steal NFTs deposited by others.
-- Legitimate NFT holders may lose withdrawal rights to their own assets.
+- Legitimate owners lose the ability to withdraw their assets.
-- This enables asset theft from the vault and undermines trust in the system.
+- Causes permanent asset loss and trust violations in the vault contract.

 **Proof of Concept:**
 ```javascript